k1m333/sdet-playwright-demo/README.md

 ## Recent Features

+### Submit & Assert Helpers
+- Added two helpers that click the button and assert if the output panel is visible if happy path and not visible if negative path.

 ### Boundary & Accessibility E2E Coverage
 - Validates max lengths for text inputs
 - Handles edge whitespace inputs